ProfitabilityTelecom

 ROE (Return on Equity) in Telecom

-How to interpret and apply roe (return on equity) specifically when analyzing telecom stocks in India.
+How to interpret and apply roe (return on equity) when analyzing telecom stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROE (Return on Equity)?